Dental Implants FAQs > Treatment Timeline

 -DO NOT lift or pull up on your lips to look at your stitches.
 Doing this may cause some tearing or irritation of the gums.

 -DO NOT eat any foods that you can’t cut with the side of your fork.
 Due to the sensitivity of your gums, eating anything too hard can cause pain and/or complications from chewing.

--It is imperative you take any antibiotics/pain medicine prescribed to you.
-Please be warned you may experience some bleeding from the nose, this is not uncommon and should pass quickly.
-You may also be instructed to use an antimicrobial mouthrinse, please use the mouthrinse as instructed.
+-It is imperative you take any antibiotics and/or pain medicine prescribed to you.
+Please be warned you may experience some bleeding from the nose.
+This is not uncommon and should pass quickly.
+You may also be instructed to use an antimicrobial mouth rinse.
+Please use the mouth rinse as instructed.

--A mouth rinse of ½ teaspoon of salt, ½ teaspoon of baking soda, and 8 ounces of water held in your mouth for 2-3 minutes every hour may assist in making your mouth more comfortable.
+-A mouth rinse of half a teaspoon of salt, half a teaspoon of baking soda, and eight ounces of water held in your mouth for two to three minutes every hour may help make your mouth more comfortable.

 Please make sure to get in contact with your prosthodontist/dentist if you experience…

 -Excessive swelling occurring a few days after your procedure